alevar/IRIS/README.md

 ## Introduction

-IRIS is a method designed to detect and validate chimeric junction from multi-genome alignments.
-The method constructs a DP alignment matrix from two separate alignments to infer precise breakpoint.
+IRIS is a method designed to detect and validate retroviral integration sites by analyzing RNAseq and/or DNAseq reads for signs of chimerism.
+The method constructs a DP alignment matrix from two separate alignments (host and pathogen) to infer precise breakpoint.
 The two-pass algorithm is implemented to refine consistency of breakpoint inference.
-The method is designed to take advantage of anntoations of either or, ideally, both genomes involved in the chimeric event by penalizing and prioritizing events at known junctions.
+The method is designed to take advantage of genomic anntoations of either or, ideally, both genomes involved in the chimeric event by penalizing and prioritizing events at known junctions.

 ## Publications